 - First Aid: staff may also need a refresh on first aid procedures.
 You should also discuss and clarify with them what to do at the moment.
 If you decide that social distancing has to be set aside to deal with emergencies, this is fine, as long as staff know and are clear on this point.

 - Soft launch: consider a soft launch to test your new procedures.
 Perhaps in just the first few sessions you can lower capacity even further to ensure staff are clear and able to operate with the new procedures and that they are working effectively before allowing more people in.

 7. Paper Trail

 As always, documentation will be key in order to evidence all reasonable measures have been taken.
 This is important both for any personal injury claim but also any Environmental Health or HSE investigation or prosecution.
 Some of the key documents that should be available are:

 - Updated fire risk assessment

 - Updated booking confirmation – highlighting new rules

 - Equipment inspection records

 While this is not an exhaustive list of all measures you need to consider, it is designed to help you start planning to reopen.

-We would love to speak with you about your plans and how we can support you to manage your risks and insurance at this very important time.
+We would love to speak with you about your plans to reopen your gym and how we can support you to manage your risks and insurance at this very important time.